bionicles/neuromax/README.md

 definitely happy to work with you on new tasks, bricks, or tools

-call/text Bion Howard 843.830.2918 between 1-5pm EST for any issues i check email (bion@bitpharma.com) rarely to focus on code
+call/text Bion Howard 843.830.2918 between 1-5pm EST for any issues I check email (bion@bitpharma.com) rarely to focus on code